 A seemingly ordinary school bus pulled up to the curb to take us to our hotel, but we soon found out it was more like a bus straight out of “Pimp My Ride.”
 They were loaded with heavyset speakers that blasted Spanish hip-hop, putting everyone in the spirit of Puerto Rico.
 The heads bobbed to the beat and clapped along, soaking it all in.

 The hotel was the temporary home to every team in the tournament, including a few swim teams who were doing winter training.
 On the ground floor resided several restaurants as well as the casino.
+Casino games can be access and played from anywhere on site Clubvip777.com.
 The lobby was also decorated brilliantly with an assortment of plants and trees (which also ended up being the setting for a wedding during our trip).
 Although everyone was wrapped up in simply being in Puerto Rico, there were games to be played.

 Before our arrival, we were told that we were playing in an “outdoor arena” for our first game.
 We really had no clue what to expect after hearing that description but as we pulled up to the gym, we got our first glimpse.
 The court was mostly enclosed but was, what they call, an “open-air” court.
 There were walls and bleachers, but the tops were open to the air.
 There was also a large opening in the wall along one of the baselines that provided a view of the ocean between the buildings.
 No air conditioning, just the breeze off the ocean to cool you.